 - Tools such as Cost Estimator allow employees to research costs for procedures and tests before receiving care so they can shop around for the best care at the best price.

 - Virtual care, or telemedicine, is a great time and money saving option employees can utilize if they’re in need of medical care that isn’t an emergency.
 This is especially important now as many people are seeking to avoid unnecessary outings due to COVID-19.

 Sometimes employees put off health care decisions because of the financial strain.
 This puts their health at risk and can also lead to decreased productivity and absenteeism, which has a direct impact on your bottom line.
 That’s why you should consider ways to help increase the value of your business by engaging employees in their health care decisions.

 One easy way to do this is by encouraging your employees to take advantage of preventive care services.
 This care is included as a benefit in most plans, which means the insurance company pays the cost in full and it’s free to them.
 No-cost preventive care includes yearly doctor’s visits, flu shots, cancer screenings and some other lab tests.

 Wellbeing programs are another highly effective way to reduce costs, as they raise awareness of healthy behaviors and incentivize employees who take steps toward a healthier life.
 Your employees might enjoy lower out-of-pocket costs and deductibles after they meet the program requirements or show measurable improvement.
-A recent study by Priority Health found that wellness plans saved employers up to 12% in claims cost or, on average, $60 per employee per month.
+A 2016 study by Priority Health found that wellness plans saved employers up to 12% in claims cost or, on average, $60 per employee per month.
 This reduction in overall health care costs helped save employers roughly $1.2 million over four years.

 Now it’s time to think about your plan design.
 There are three different types of health plans: